Charles Renard

-Charles Renard (November 23, 1847– April 13, 1905) born in Damblain, Vosges, was a French military engineer.
+Charles Renard (/fr/; November 23, 1847 – April 13, 1905) was a French military engineer born in Damblain, Vosges.

 Airships

 After the Franco-Prussian War of 1870-1871 he started work on the design of airships at the French army aeronautical department.
-Together with Arthur C. Krebs and his brother Paul, in 1884 he constructed La France, which made its maiden flight on 9 August 1884 at Chalais-Meudon, making a 23-minute circular flight.
-This was the first time that a flying machine made a flight which returned to the place of take-off.
+Together with Arthur C. Krebs and his brother Paul, in 1884 he constructed La France, which made its maiden flight on 9 August 1884 at Chalais-Meudon, completing a 23-minute circular flight.
+This was the first time that a flying machine returned to the place of take-off.
 It was later exhibited at the Paris Exposition Universelle (1889).

 Preferred numbers

-Ca. 1877 he proposed a now widely used system of preferred numbers known as Renard numbers that was later reportedly published in an 1886 instruction for captive balloon troops, named after him in the 1920s and finally became international standard ISO 3.
-It helped the French army to reduce the number of different balloon ropes kept on inventory from 425 to 17.
+Ca. 1877 he proposed a system of preferred numbers known as Renard numbers that was later reportedly published in an 1886 instruction for captive balloon troops, which was named after him in the 1920s and became international standard ISO 3.
+It helped the French army to reduce the types of balloon ropes kept on inventory from 425 to 17.